farzad528/azure-search-vector-search-demo/README.md

 - An Azure subscription with access to Azure Cognitive Search and Azure Cognitive Services.
 - Access to Azure OpenAI for generating text embeddings.
 - Access to Azure Cognitive Services Florence Vision API for generating image embeddings.

+### Signing up Vector Search Private Preview in Azure Cognitive Search
+Azure Cognitive Search supports searching using pure vectors, pure text, or in hybrid mode where both are combined.
+For the vector-based cases, you'll need to sign up for Vector Search Private Preview.
+To sign up, please fill in this form: https://aka.ms/VectorSearchSignUp

 ## Setup and Local Development